nebunebu/nix-config/README.md

 # nix-config

+> [!Warning]
+> These configs are always evolving so the READEME.md
+> may not accurately reflect the codebase.
+>
+> Don't expect to be able to clone this repo and use
+> Not having the key for sops-nix will prevent you from
+> doing so.

 This is my personal flake for my nix-configs.

-It is a work in progress.

 ## Features